syncfusion-content/asp.netwebforms-docs/aspnet/Barcode/Getting-Started.md

-> Note: X.X.X.X in the above code corresponds to the correct version number of the Essential Studio version that you are currently using.
+N> X.X.X.X in the above code corresponds to the correct version number of the Essential Studio version that you are currently using.